kubernetes/community/contributors/design-proposals/architecture/0000-kep-template.md

   design
 - the date implementation started
 - the first Kubernetes release where an initial version of the KEP was available
-- the version of Kubneretes where the KEP graduated to general availability
+- the version of Kubernetes where the KEP graduated to general availability
 - when the KEP was retired or superseded

 ## Drawbacks [optional]